 Trust me when I tell you, after you get your first software engineer job all your other job searches will be much easier.

-We’ve helped thousands of developers break into the industry and these 3 entry level software engineer resume templates & subsequent Q&A are a great place to start.
+We’ve helped thousands of developers break into the industry and these five entry-level software engineer resume templates & subsequent Q&A are a great place to start.

 What Matters To Recruiters: Your Skills & Experience

 You have one goal with your resume, to convince the recruiter you know how to code and are able to learn to do it better.
 Your “skills” and “work experience” sections are the places to accomplish that goal.